sameraamar/hijri-calendar-web/docs/calculation-methods.md

 If day X is "medium" or "high," day X+1 is forced to "noChance" — a month can only start once.

+### Category placement

+Our heuristic is a **hybrid of Category A and B** — it uses raw observables (age, lag) like Category A methods, but also uses elongation (related to crescent width) like Category B methods.
+It does not model atmospheric or physiological factors (Category C).

 ### Relationship to the literature

 | Our parameter | Comparable to |